tnebooks/12th-physics/content.en/magnetism-and-magnetic-effects-of-electric-current/_index.md

 **EXAMPLE 3.4**

-Calculate the magnetic flux coming out from closed surface containing magnetic dipole (say, a bar magnet) as shown in figure.
+Calculate the magnetic flux coming out from closed surface containing magnetic dipole (say, a bar magnet) as shown in figure..

 ![](3.10.1.jpeg)